-The fair value of the financial instruments included in the working capital of the Company is usually identical or close to their carrying value due to the short-term maturities of these instruments.
+The fair value of the financial instruments included in the Company's working capital is usually identical or close to their carrying value due to the short-term maturities of these instruments.
 The amounts funded in respect of employee rights are stated at surrender value which is close to their fair value.